(First posted at RealGM)

-Luke Kennard started the season projected as a 2018 draft prospect on Draft Express and was first ranked in this year’s class in February, rated a late first rounder.
+Luke Kennard started the season projected as a 2018 draft prospect on Draft Express and was first ranked in this year’s class in February as a late first rounder.
 Four months later, the six-foot-six sharpshooter is currently ranked 13th on the website’s top 100 and is generally expected to be picked in the lottery.

 It’s been quite a rise for Kennard, who didn’t impress a whole lot in his freshman season but showed substantial improvement from the get-go as a sophomore.
 Duke dealt with a number of injuries earlier in the year and it was Kennard’s breakout as a college basketball star that kept the boat afloat through the non-conference part of Duke’s schedule.

-But even as the highly touted Jayson Tatum and Harry Giles III were inserted into the mix and Grayson Allen eventually stabilized towards the latter part of the season, Kennard sustained his elite-level production, despite the ever growing competition for shots on a star-studded team.
+But even as the highly touted Jayson Tatum and Harry Giles were inserted into the mix, and Grayson Allen eventually stabilized towards the latter part of the season, Kennard sustained his elite-level production, despite the ever growing competition for shots on a star-studded team.

 He led Duke in scoring, averaging 22 points per 40 minutes on a .630 true shooting percentage despite the fact 81.6% of his live ball attempts were taken away from the basket, anchoring an offense that ranked sixth in the country in adjusted offensive efficiency.

 Yet, Kennard has a really long path to stardom at the pro level.
 He’s not a special athlete, struggles to make an impact on defense, and has not shown dexterity for creating shots against a set defense.
 Without some unforeseen development in athletic ability or creativity, he will need to translate his elite-level shot making or perhaps even improve on it in the pros to justify how high he’ll be drafted.

 Kennard’s top skill at this point of his development is his catch-and-shoot jumper, as he averaged 1.14 points per possession on such looks last season.